-All participants will be enrolled in full-time, non-degree, undergraduate course work chosen from their host institution’s existing curriculum.
+All participants will be enrolled in full-time, non-degree, undergraduate coursework chosen from their host institution’s existing curriculum.
 Participants will be required to take one, 3-credit U.S. studies course to enhance their understanding of the United States.
 Participants will live in campus housing facilities with American peers, and will be required to participate in twenty hours of community service.
 There will also be a virtual arrival orientation and an in-person end-of-program workshop.
-Undergraduate students from all fields of study are encouraged to apply.

 Eligibility for the Global UGRAD Program:

-A full and complete Global UGRAD student application package includes the following documents: completed application form, copy of passport bio page, academic transcripts for years of university study (with English translations), two letters of reference (with English translations), and grade equivalence between local grading system and U.S. grading system.
+A complete Global UGRAD student application package includes the following documents: completed online application form, copy of passport bio page, academic transcripts for years of university study (with English translations), two letters of reference (with English translations), and grade equivalence between local grading system and U.S. grading system.

 Individuals in the following circumstances are not eligible for the Global UGRAD Program: